 A basic PoE-based system usually consists of three main components: PSE, e.g. a PoE switch or PoE injector, network Ethernet cable and remote-powered devices, which could be an IP camera, IP access panel, IP intercom, VoIP or wireless access point (WAP).
 The following video helps deploy a PoE-based network.

-A PoE switch can provide both data and power to wireless devices over the same Ethernet cable.
+A power over Ethernet switch can provide both data and power to wireless devices over the same Ethernet cable.
 To build enterprise PoE wireless network, the power over Ethernet switch connects to a router that connects to the Internet.
 The network provides network connectivity among PoE wireless network devices and computers that have a wired connection to the switch.
 The PoE wireless access points connect to a PoE switch that provides them with power.
 Each wireless access point connects multiple wireless devices to the network.

 The easiest way to provide WiFi access to mobile devices is to deploy wireless access points either mounted on the wall or ceiling.
 Data network can be transmitted by running Cat5e or Cat6 network cable from the WAP to the nearest power over Ethernet switch, and power can be also provided over the same cable.
 Therefore, you don’t need to worry about the power outlets when installing WAP on the ceiling.

 Ethernet network cable is an essential accessory in enterprise PoE wireless network building.
-Both Cat5e and Cat6 are twisted pair cables that use copper wires, typically 4 twisted pairs in each cable.
+Both Cat5e and Cat6 cables use copper wires, typically 4 twisted pairs in each cable.
 The specification for Cat6 features more stringent specifications for crosstalk and system noise, and can support 10 Gigabit Ethernet.
 Cat5e cable, in contrast, performs up to 1 Gigabit Ethernet.
 Be careful when picking your Ethernet cable and consider the specification.
 Never use inferior Cat5e and Cat6 cables.

 PoE switches are available in several port number options—4-port, 8-port, 16-port, 24-port, 48-port, etc. The port number largely depends on your actual need, namely the number of powered devices.
 For example, if you are looking for PoE switch for more than 4 cameras, it’s important to check the port number, such as a PoE switch with 8 ports, PoE switch with 16 ports, PoE switch with 24 ports, or PoE switch with 48 ports.